popeindustries/nodeconf-oslo-2016/README.md

   - and not responsive to screen size at all

 ### architecture
-3 years ago, the powers that be decided Yr needed a better mobile web experience, and that the most future-proof approach would be to (eventually) move all traffic to a single, responsive site
+In 2013, it was decided that Yr needed a better mobile web experience, and that the most future-proof approach would be to (eventually) move all traffic to a single, responsive site

-[STEP] One of the biggest obstacles in our way was a classic, monolithic codebase, so instead of updating things piece by piece...
+[STEP] One of the biggest obstacles in our way was the classic, monolithic application, so instead of trying to update things piece by piece...

 [STEP] ...we decided to start from scratch

-This was a really satisfying way to start things off, but it was probably a mistake, because we were soon going to have 2 different systems to take care of
+This was a really satisfying way to start things off, but it was probably a mistake, because soon we were taking care of 2 different systems